btcsuite/btcd/README.md

 ## Documentation

 The documentation is a work-in-progress.
-It uses the [github wiki](https://github.com/btcsuite/btcd/wiki) facility.
+It is located in the [docs](https://github.com/btcsuite/btcd/tree/master/docs) folder.

 ## GPG Verification Key